AstarNetwork/Astar/README.md

 - Plasma-Chamber: Cryptoeconomics Lab's opensource project inspired by Prime.
 - Plasma-Snapps: implemented ZK-S[T|N]ARKs

 Plasm provides a Plasma-abstract data structure which is a combination of Plasma solutions.
-Also Plasm provides a Rust implementations of Plasma solutions.
+Also, Plasm provides Rust implementations of Plasma solutions.

-Substrate developers can import one of Plasm Libraries and make thier own plasma chain depending on their use case.
-Plasm consists of 3 (or 4) libraries, Plasm-UTXO, Plasm-Parent and Plasm-Child.
+Substrate developers can import one of the Plasm Libraries and make their own plasma chain depending on their use case.
+Plasm consists of 3 (or 4) libraries, Plasm-UTXO, Plasm-Parent, and Plasm-Child.
 Plasm-UTXO has a UTXO like data structure to manage the deposited tokens.

-Plasma needs to have all transactions in order to validate and detect a maricious transaction when it is exited to the parent chain.
+Plasma needs to have all transactions in order to validate and detect a malicious transaction when it is exited to the parent chain.

-- Plasm-UTXO: implements UTXO model which is abstracted and concreted for each Plasma solution.
+- Plasm-UTXO: implements the UTXO model which is abstracted and concreted for each Plasma solution.
 - Plasm-Parent: provides modules to make a parent chain.
-- Prasm-Child: provides modules to make a child chain.
+- Plasm-Child: provides modules to make a child chain.

 ## Plasm-UTXO
 Plasm-UTXO provides the transactions' specification which is suitable for each Plasma solution.
 Along with that, Plasm-UTXO can deal with UTXO-like data structures cyclopaedically.
-Merkle Tree are also removable.
+Merkle Tree is also removable.

 ## Plasm-Parent